Meditation Statistics (June 2026) What Does It Do? How To Do It?

 The Popularity Of Meditation Worldwide

-In North America, approximately 35% of adults have tried meditation at least once, and Europe follows with a 30% adoption rate.
+In North America, roughly 35% of adults report having tried meditation at least once, while adoption rates across Europe are estimated at around 30%.

 Mindfulness practices reduce anxiety and depression symptoms by up to 60% in some cases.